-Global Integrated Learning & Design (GILD) is an initiative designed to encourage and support faculty in creating course-based experiential learning and/or co-curricular research opportunities that are international, cross-cultural, often interdisciplinary, and enhance students’ capacities to engage in complex problems.
-Faculty partner with faculty or staff in a university or organization in another country to design a learning experience as part of their course or research program, and students collaborate across cultural, usually national, boundaries to meet the learning objectives through a variety of techniques.
+Global Integrated Learning & Design (GILD) is designed to encourage and support faculty in creating course-based experiential learning and/or co-curricular research opportunities that are international and cross-cultural, and enhance students’ capacities to engage in complex problems.
+Tufts F\faculty will partner with faculty or staff in a university or organization in another country to design a learning experience as part of their course or research program, and students collaborate across boundaries to meet learning objectives through a variety of techniques.
 The Center for the Enhancement of Learning and Teaching (CELT), Tufts Global Education, and the Office of the Provost jointly support the GILD initiative.

-This opportunity is open to all Tufts faculty.
+All Tufts faculty are eligible to participate in GILD.
 For questions about the program or application process, please contact Christine Hollenhorst.